-- A maximum of 5,000 square feet of turf removed per home is eligible for funding each fiscal year. - The project must have a minimum of 250 square feet of turf removed in the front or back yard, or if the entire front yard is less than 250 square feet, all turf must be removed. - There is a limit of one application per home per year. - Areas which have already had turf removed are not eligible. - Eligible areas for transformation include front yards and back yards.
+- A maximum of 1,500 square feet of turf removed per home is eligible for funding each fiscal year. - The project must have a minimum of 250 square feet of turf removed in the front yard, or if the entire front yard is less than 250 square feet, all turf must be removed. - There is a limit of one application per home per year. - Areas which have already had turf removed are not eligible. - Eligible areas for transformation include: o Front yards - o Back/side yards as long as: - A minimum of 250 square feet in the front yard is included, or if the entire front yard is less than 250 square feet, all turf is removed, or - Front yard was previously transformed.